meganz/webclient/README.md

 **js/filetypes.js** contains all the supported file types based on the file extension to match icons

-**js/fm.js** core file: contains mainly file manager UI & dialog UI logic
+**js/fm.js** file manager core file, contains mainly file manager UI & dialog UI logic

 **js/functions.js** contains some generic functions that are used throughout the site